insaneinthemembrane/LizaGo/README.md

 LizaGo Shelved!

-**I have decided to shelve the LizaGo project, mainly becaiuse although it is an amazing idea, there is a Liza Elite supposedly coming, so an account on Titter says.
+**I have decided to shelve the LizaGo project, mainly becaiuse although it is an amazing idea, there is a Liza Elite supposedly coming, so an account on Twitter says.
 How many Lizas do we need?
 I am not convinced by "Elite", the story sounds fake, but best to avoid getting involved at this time.**

 **The below is of use only if I decide to release LizaGo, in which case this section will not be here.**